SoftwareDefinedBuildings/mortar/docs/pymortar.md

     // engineering units
     string unit = 4;

-    // refer to variables in collections
+    // refer to variables in views
     repeated Timeseries timeseries = 5;
-    // instead of vars in collections, list the UUIDs explicitly. repeated string uuids = 6;
+    // instead of vars in views, list the UUIDs explicitly. repeated string uuids = 6;
 }

 message Timeseries {
-    // name of the Collection
+    // name of the View
-    string collection = 1;
+    string view = 1;
-    // list of variables from the collection that
+    // list of variables from the view that
     // we want to get data for
     repeated string dataVars = 2;
 }